 The only thing I sometimes miss about being tied to a big investment bank is the data.
 Tapping on those yellow and green Bloomberg terminal keys was such a sweet joy I didn’t know I’d miss.
-Typing in “EE<GO>” to bring up consensus earnings estimates was a stamp of approval only the seasoned Wall Streeter could do (and by seasoned, I mean 12 months out of college).
+Typing in “EE<GO>” to bring up consensus earnings estimates in seconds was a stamp of approval only the seasoned Wall Streeter could do (and by seasoned, I mean 12 months out of college).

 When you become a freelance consultant, you need to be a bit more creative.
 Unless you spring for a $25,000+ Bloomberg terminal, you have to figure out where else you can get the data.
 We polled our Toptal Finance consultants and found out some of their best free Bloomberg terminal alternatives.